jundalisay/superbnetlify/content/en/research/descartes/optics/part-02.md

 example, if it is a ball that is impelled through the air from  toward  [fig. ], meeting a surface of water  at point , it will be deflected from  toward ; yet in the case of a ray, it will, on the contrary, pass from  toward .

-However, you shall cease to find this strange when you consider The World and Other Writings
-
-
-
-Fig. 
-the nature that I ascribed to light, when I said it is nothing but a certain movement or an action received in the very subtle matter that fills the pores of other bodies; and you should bear in mind that, as a ball loses much more of its agitation in falling against a soft body than against a hard one and rolls less easily on a carpet than on a completely bare table, so the action of this subtle matter can be impeded much more by the parts of the
+However, you shall cease to find this strange when you consider the nature that I ascribed to light, when I said it is nothing but a certain movement or an action received in the very subtle matter that fills the pores of other bodies; and you should bear in mind that, as a ball loses much more of its agitation in falling against a soft body than against a hard one and rolls less easily on a carpet than on a completely bare table, so the action of this subtle matter can be impeded much more by the parts of the